princejohnsantillan/id-base-converter/README.md

 This package makes converting integer IDs into encoded strings and vice versa easy.
 You can use a preset symbol set, or you can define your own.

-This can be useful if you want to add a layer of abstraction to your integer IDs by encoding them into strings, which you can then decode back to the original ID.
+This can be useful if you want to add a layer of obfuscation to your integer IDs by encoding them into strings, which you can then decode back to the original ID.

 For example, if you have a URL `https://example-dashboard.com/user/123` and you don't want to expose the exact database ID to the public, you can encode the ID.
 The URL could then become `https://example-dashboard.com/user/3F`.